Will AI (Artificial Intelligence) replace UX Designers?

 So what about UX designers?

-The general consensus seems to be that AI will not remove the need for UX design, nor will it replace human UX designers
+The general consensus is that AI will not remove the need for UX design, nor will it replace human UX designers

 UX design is arguably one of the most human-centric jobs out there.
 It requires empathy to relate to your target users and understand the problems they need you to solve.
 It calls for an in-depth understanding of how the human mind works and why people behave the way they do when using certain products and services.
 And, of course, it relies heavily on collaboration between multiple human stakeholders.